How To Play Amazon Music on Google Home

 Tap on the Cast icon to view a list of the supported devices on your network, including your Google Home, Home Mini, or Home Max speaker.
 Select the speaker you wish to cast to, and you’ll hear a jingle from the device after you’ve connected.
 Once you start playing music from the Android application, it’ll automatically begin play back on the Google Home speaker in your house.
 If you’re unsure before you begin playing whether you’re connected to your device, check the Cast icon in the application; it’ll appear filled in with a white color when you’re connected.
 If you haven’t been playing music for a while, you might see your phone or tablet disconnect from your speaker.

 If you happen to have Amazon Music on an iPhone or an iPad, you’re out of luck.
-As of writing, the iOS app still doesn’t have support for Chromecast, which means it can’t stream to your Google Home speaker.
+As of June 2019, the iOS app still doesn’t have support for Chromecast, which means it can’t stream to your Google Home speaker.

 Playing Music With Voice Commands